-From the WinDbg File menu, select Attach to a Process.
+3. On the WinDbg File menu, click Attach to a Process.

 The filter host process should break into the debugger at the first breakpoint or the first verifier stop, whichever comes first.
 From there, you can step through code, examine variables, and so on.